donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 The `serverOptions` itself comes in two flavors as well.
 We have the default `run` options and `debug` options.
 In both cases we specify our (language server) `module` in the form of a resolved path to `'@donaldpipowitch/vscode-extension-server'`.
 In the `debug` case we also set the port which can be used for the [debugging inspection](https://nodejs.org/en/docs/guides/debugging-getting-started/).

 The `clientOptions` are a little bit more interesting.
 With the `documentSelector` we say _when_ our client should _use_ the language server.
-In this case everytime when a JSONC file is used.
+In this case everytime a file matches the path `'**/.vscode/extensions.json'`.

 Let's recap:

 1. The `activationEvents` from our `package.json` tell VS Code _when_ to load our extension.
 2. The `clientOptions.documentSelector` tell our client _when_ to use the server (e.g. for code completion).
 3. The language server then checks (e.g. on code completion), if the file is actually a `.vscode/extensions.json`.

-Interestingly the `clientOptions.documentSelector` also offers a `patterns` setting which I set to `'**/.vscode/extensions.json'`.
-I thought it would only use our language server, if such a file is used, but the language server wasn't asked for any code completion instead.
-I'm not sure why, so I choose `language: 'jsonc'` which seems to work fine in general, because the language server filters out other files.
+(This looks a little bit redundant, but the server has no control over the client and the client _could_ ask for code completion in other files.)

 Let's skip the unit test this time, because our package only contains a little bit configuration.
 (Sorry!)